What did we see at the event by Future Architecture Platform 2020?

 Idea proposal by Will Jennings, Future Histories uses the work of six emergent creatives to explore our current near future through the lens of the environment, social cohesively and urgency of response.
 These series of short stories of occasionally intersecting possible futures look back at where all went right, went wrong and all that could have been different.

-Read the full interview to will about his submission here.
+Read the full interview to Will about his submission.